 Through the ARISS program, students have the opportunity to learn about several science, technology, engineering, and mathematics (STEM) topics, including orbital mechanics, space science, radio science, electronics, wireless technology, and amateur radio operation.
 In addition to preparing for the contact, students and teachers often do extensive follow-up activities on related STEM topics.

 “ARISS has a bold goal,” said ARISS director Frank Bauer (ham call sign KA3HDO), who is also one of the founders of the ARISS program.
 “We want to use the wonder of the space station and the power of amateur radio communications to inspire kids to pursue STEM fields.”
 ARISS also has scientific and engineering goals—to experiment with new technologies and alternative pathways of communication with the ISS.

 The ARISS U.S. program is managed by the Radio Amateur Satellite Corporation North America (AMSAT-NA), the American Radio Relay League, and NASA.
-CASIS s a funding sponsor for ARISS and provides access to ISS crew members (who are also licensed amateur radio operators), radio equipment onboard the ISS National Lab, and connection to the Space Station Explorers network of STEM educational programming (www.spacestationexplorers.org).
+The ISS National Lab is a funding sponsor for ARISS and provides access to ISS crew members (who are also licensed amateur radio operators), radio equipment onboard the ISS National Lab, and connection to the Space Station Explorers network of STEM educational programming (www.spacestationexplorers.org).